Chamberlainfrancis/no-framework-tutorial/06-dispatching-to-a-class.md

 Now if you visit `http://localhost:8000/` everything should work.
 If not, go back and debug.
 And of course don't forget to commit your changes.

+Note: Don't forget to update using `composer update` or `composer dump-update`

 [<< previous](05-router.md) | [next >>](07-inversion-of-control.md)